meetmahesh/mobile-basic-projects/web-exercise/README.md

-# Call log web app
+# Call log web application

 ## Objective

-This is a small exercise for you to complete so we can gen an idea of your coding ability.
+This is a small web application exercise for you to complete so we can generate an idea of your coding ability.
 Please provide instructions for how to set up and run your solution, including installing dependencies.

 ## Expectations